swaechter/angularj-universal/README.md

 Please be aware that this is a proof of concept and not a production ready example.
 The prototype is heavily influenced by these projects (A huge thank you to the authors!):

 * https://github.com/bennylut/hello-angular2-universal-j2v8 for proving an Angular 2 example that shows how the J2V8 library and NodeJS can be used to render pages
-* https://github.com/evertonrobertoauler/cli-universal-demo for provind a server side example of Angular 2 that makes it possible to enable AOT compilation.
+* https://github.com/evertonrobertoauler/cli-universal-demo for providing a server side example of Angular 2 that makes it possible to enable AOT compilation.

 ## Overview